-How do I model a Mini-Split, Multi-Split or VRF System for Residential Compliance?
+How do I model a Mini-Split, Multi-Split or VRF System for Residential Applications?

 You will see the VCHP verification criteria on the CF1R under HERS Feature Summary, and a new section “Variable capacity heat pump compliance option – HERS Verification” on the CF1R, including a comprehensive list of HERS measures for verification.
-Our sample file Res Mini-split demonstrates this feature.
+Our sample file Single Family Mini-split Example demonstrates this feature.

 Tags: , ,